gorouflex/HoneygainPot/README.md

-# HoneygainPot
+# Moved to MrLoLf/HoneygainAutoClaim
-Moved to MrLoLf/HoneygainAutoClaim
+### Thanks for using this the whole time